abdouu12/esp32-smart-rccar/README.md

 # How to use it:

-make sure have the following:
+make you sure have the following:
 ## hardware:
 ### Microcontrollers & Electronics:
 ESP MCU  (I used the ESP32-WROOM32)